You’ve heard the advice a million times:

 How to shoot for deep depth of field when using a long focal length (70mm or larger)?

-Get further from the subject, use small apertures (f/8, f/11, f/16) and focus the lens about a third of the way into the frame.
+Get further from the subject, use small apertures (f/8, f/11, f/16), and focus on a point located in the lower third of the scene.

 How to shoot for shallow depth of field?